 Oil & Gas

-Turboden ORC units allow to produce useful power (up to 20 MW per single turbine) by recovering waste heat from the exhaust gas of gas turbines/reciprocating engines or from the hot streams that can be found in the O&G downstream, midstream and upstream sectors.
+Turboden ORC units allow to produce useful power (up to 20 MW per single shaft) by recovering waste heat from the exhaust gas of gas turbines/reciprocating engines or from the hot streams that can be found in the O&G downstream, midstream and upstream sectors.
 ORC technology finds its natural application in natural gas compression stations, but also in the exploitation of flare gas, hot water from exhausted oil wells, and refinery hot streams.

 2011first plant delivered